You could save up to 75% on medical premiums!

 - Moving forward, you will be required to re-certify each year that your spouse does not have access to other coverage through his or her own employer.

-- If your spouse gains or loses employer coverage mid-year, you must re-submit the Working Spouse Affidavit through the Benefit Change Request Form so the surcharge can be adjusted as necessary.
+- If your spouse gains or loses employer coverage mid-year, you must re-submit the Working Spouse Affidavit through Oracle self-service so the surcharge can be adjusted as necessary.